GalSwid/The-ADT/README.md

 - It also sets the head of the list for each road to NULL and sets the maximum heap index for each road to i.

 ## Add New Bridge
+- The efficiency of the operation is O(log m) in the worst case.
+- // m == number of roads

 ```cpp
 void AddBridge(float bridgeHeight, int roadIndex)